 In Nicosia, Glafkos Clerides assumed the presidency and constitutional order was restored; ostensibly removing the pretext the Turks gave for the invasion, though the Turks having come this far were now committed to implementing their long-held plan to partition and effectively annex northern Cyprus.
 The Turks used a period of sham negotiations – during which Turkey enjoyed American moral, intelligence and diplomatic support – to reinforce their Kyrenia bridgehead and prepare for the second phase of Operation Attila, which began on 14 August and resulted in the seizure of Morphou, Karpasia, Famagusta and the Mesaoria.

-In the clip above from Attila ’74: the Rape of Cyprus (see right, in menu bar, to watch film in its entirety), Michalis Cacoyiannis describes the first and second phases of the Turkish invasion of Cyprus and its aftermath of refugees, prisoners, enclaved and missing persons and shows the beginning of the occupation.
+In the clip above from Attila ’74: the Rape of Cyprus (watch film in its entirety here), Michalis Cacoyiannis describes the first and second phases of the Turkish invasion of Cyprus and its aftermath of refugees, prisoners, enclaved and missing persons and shows the beginning of the occupation.